 (Updated Policy due to Building Security - effective 12/1/2012) Keys may be obtained from the Business Manager in Gilbert Hall, rm.
 16. Keys are only for core faculty teaching the current semester and the staff.
 Core faculty must be teaching in the building after normal business hours to receive a key.
 A special request for a key should be made to the Director prior to obtaining a key from the business manager.
 Keys will need to be returned at the end of the semester or when the employee is no longer employed by the University or by the Institute.
 There will be a $3.00 charge for keys that will need to be paid when the key is issued.
 The $3.00 will be refunded upon return of the key.

-Departmental postage for mailing work-related items off-campus are available for all faculty, staff, and instructors.
+Departmental postage for mailing Women's Studies-work-related items off-campus are available for all faculty, staff, and instructors.
 Postage can be obtained from the Business Manager.
 Items being mailed to other departments on-campus do not require postage and can be mailed as campus mail.
-Campus envelopes of various sizes can be found to the right of the mailboxes.
-Personal items can be mailed if they are already stamped with your own stamps by placing them in the tray labeled Outgoing Mail (also to the right of the mailboxes).
+Campus envelopes of various sizes can be found in the cabinets above the mailboxes.
+Personal items can be mailed if they are already stamped with your own stamps by placing them in the tray labeled Outgoing Mail (to the right of the mailboxes).

 All Faculty, Staff, Instructors, and Graduate Teaching Assistants (GTAs) have mailboxes in the reception area of the main IWS office in Gilbert Hall.
 Each box is labeled with an individuals’ name.
-The top mailboxes are designated for the office staff and student employees.
+The top mailboxes are designated for the office staff.
 All mail is put into the boxes unless they are full or the item is oversized.
-Any oversized items will be kept on the counter or at the student employee desk.
+Any oversized items will be kept on the counter or at the administrative associate's desk.
 Special delivery of videos or course materials are kept at the Receptionist desk or in the Business Manager's office until the recipient can come pick it up.
-Usually, a telephone call or an email will be sent to the recipient about the arrival of the package.
-Individuals should check their mailboxes in a timely fashion.
+Individuals are responsible for checking their mailboxes regularly and in a timely fashion.
+Staff may call or email a recipient about the arrival of a package.
 Individuals whose mailboxes are full will be notified to come and pick up their mail.
 If the individual does not come to retrieve their mail in a timely manner, any incoming mail with be forwarded to them in their home department.
 Individuals may request that their mail be forwarded to them if they are unable to come pick it up by contacting the Business Manager.
 Individuals who are no longer teaching for the Institute for Women’s Studies or employed by the University will be removed from the mailboxes.
 Any incoming mail for individuals no longer teaching for the department will be returned to the sender.